-Section 8B(1) to (3) of the Immigration Act 1971: directions
+Section 8B(1) to (3) of Immigration Act 1971: directions

-38.-(1) The Secretary of State may direct that, in relation to any person within regulation 18 whose name is specified, or who is of a specified description, section 8B(1) and (2) of the Immigration Act 1971, or section 8B(3) of that Act, have effect subject to specified exceptions.
+39.-(1) The Secretary of State may direct that, in relation to any person within regulation 18 (immigration) whose name is specified, or who is of a specified description, section 8B(1) and (2) of the Immigration Act 1971, or section 8B(3) of that Act, have effect subject to specified exceptions.

-(2) A direction under this regulation-
+(2) A direction may contain conditions.

-- (a) may contain conditions; - (b) must be of a defined duration (and that duration may be expressed in any way, including, for example, being expressed in a way such that the direction ceases to have effect on, or within a specified period after, the occurrence of a specified event).
+(3) A direction must be of a defined duration (and that duration may be expressed in any way, including, for example, being expressed in a way such that the direction ceases to have effect on, or within a specified period after, the occurrence of a specified event).

-(3) The Secretary of State may vary, revoke or suspend a direction under this regulation at any time.
+(4) The Secretary of State may vary, revoke or suspend a direction under this regulation at any time.

-(4) On the issue, variation, revocation or suspension of a direction under this regulation, the Secretary of State may take such steps as the Secretary of State considers appropriate to publicise the issue, variation, revocation or suspension of the direction.
+(5) On the issue, variation, revocation or suspension of a direction under this regulation, the Secretary of State may take such steps as the Secretary of State considers appropriate to publicise the issue, variation, revocation or suspension of the direction.

-(5) In this regulation "specified" means specified in a direction under this regulation.
+(6) In this regulation "specified" means specified in a direction under this regulation.